AndreaMercatanti/AndreaMercatanti.github.io/index.md

 - **A likelihood-based analysis for relaxing the exclusion restriction in randomized experiments with nonmcompliance**.
 (2013) _Australian and New Zealand Journal of
 Statistics_, Vol. 55.
 - **Analyzing a randomized experiment with imperfect compliance and ignorable conditions for missing data: theoretical and computational issues**.
 (2004) _Computational Statistics and Data Analysis_, Vol. 46.
+- **Effects of the use of debit and credit cards on Italian families liquidity: an empirical evaluation**.
+(2002) _Italian Journal of Applied Sstatistics_, Vol. 14.

 ## Welcome to GitHub Pages